 matching exactly with the standard form of the elastic energy of a 3D smectic.
 In Section \ref{sec:Classical limit}, for a simple analysis with losing much qualitative physics, we have set $K=\chi$, and made the isotropic elasticity approximation with $K_1=K_2=K_3$, replacing them by $K$ for simplicity.

-Below, we give a briefly discussion of dislocatins and their energies in a 3D smectic, based on $\mathcal{H}_{\text{sm}}^{\text{3d}}$ given by Equation (\ref{3D smectic with u only}).
-A more complete and detailed discussion based on $\mathcal{H}_{\text{sm}}^{\text{3d}}$ given by Equation (\ref{3D smectic}) in terms of both $u$ and $\delta \nv$, can be found in some standard textbooks, like that by Chaikin and Lubensky.
-For a single positive screw dislocation with its line core, located in the origin of $xy-$plane, in the $\hat{\bf z}$ direction, as shown in Fig. \ref{fig:3Ddefects}(a) , from the Equation (\ref{layer locations}), that determines the positions of the layer planes, we get the layer displacement given by,
+Below, we give a briefly discussion of dislocations and their energies in a 3D smectic, based on $\mathcal{H}_{\text{sm}}^{\text{3d}}$ given by Eq.(\ref{3D smectic with u only}).
+A more detailed discussion based on $\mathcal{H}_{\text{sm}}^{\text{3d}}$ given by Eq.(\ref{3D smectic}) can be found standard textbooks\cite{Chaikin2000}.
+For a single positive screw dislocation with its line core, located in the origin of $xy-$plane, in the $\hat{\bf z}$ direction, as shown in Fig. \ref{fig:3Ddefects}(a) , from the Eq.(\ref{layer locations}), that determines the positions of the layer planes, we get the layer displacement given by,

 taking place in the $xy$ plane only, and then,

 shuch that,

 and therefore, the energy of a single screw dislocation in a smectic is $0$.